 Get in touch

-This website will help gardeners and allotment holders who think they may have used manure or compost containing aminopyralid or clopyralid residues on their crops.
-Or who are concerned about possible residues in sources of manures or compost.
+This website is designed to help gardeners and allotment holders who think they may have used manure or compost containing aminopyralid or clopyralid residues on their crops.
+Or who are concerned about possible residues in their manures or compost.

 How to use this website